mdsoto/mdsoto/README.md

 I am Manuel David Soto, just David for friends.

-I and exploration geologist and petrophysycist, with more than 20 years of work experience.
-My interests range from interpretation of open-hole logs, logs to rock quality relation, shale plays, ...
-Programming, first with Matlab and now with Python (still learning 🌱), has become a passion, whether if it is for teaching or for petrophysic, geology or other technical area.
+I am an exploration geologist and petrophysycist with over 20 years of work experience.
+My interests range from the interpretation of open-hole logs, logs to rock quality relation, shale plays, ...
+Programming, first with Matlab and now with Python (still learning 🌱), has become a passion, whether it is for teaching or for petrophysic, geology or other technical areas.
 Some examples are just shown here.

-For any question you can write me at mdsg66@gmail.com 📫
+For any question, you can write me at mdsg66@gmail.com 📫

 Regards

 M. David Soto
 _______________________________________________________

-Here is a list of resources (repos, books, list) of some important geo computing organizations or authors:
+Here is a list of resources (repos, books, list) of some important geo-computing organizations or authors:

  **Individual**